mrpaulphan/idm232/docs/assignments/assignment-01.md

 Submit the following items in [Drexel Blackboard](https://learn.dcollege.net/) under **Assignment 01** Submission:

 1. A link to your GitHub repository (i.e. "idm232-abc123") containing the code for your project.
-2. A link to your example index.php page that displays `Assignment - 01` on the page.
+2. A link to your example index.php page that displays `Assignment - 01` on the page in an `h1`tag

 Example Submission